 SKILLS BASED AND EDUCATIONAL GROUPS

 These groups generally focus around learning helpful information about specific topics.
 This can include, the psychological affects of addiction, or organizational skills.
 Sometimes these groups can focus on a workbook or have worksheets to help facilitate learning.
-These groups can also teach people specific skills like assertiveness, relaxation, or coping with extreme emotions.
+These groups can also teach people specific skills like DBT, assertiveness, relaxation, or coping with extreme emotions.
 Often, members will be lead in an exercise or given an opportunity to practice the skills they are learning in the group.
 Mostly these groups are time limited, 10 weeks, or after the group finishes a workbook or a specific set of exercises.